kubermatic/dashboard/docs/proposals/testing.md

 ## Implementation

-*How to implment the idea e.g.*
+*How to implement the idea e.g.*

 * removing all existing spec.ts files

-* add new spec.ts fils step by step for each component
+* add new spec.ts files step by step for each component

 * add spec.ts files for each service

 * working with mocks for the beginning

 How To use it: